Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Results

+\end{thm} Note that above $m$ is a point in $\IR^M$, as opposed to the previous theorem concerning homogeneous coupling matrices.

+Other limit theorems of the same type hold for different assumptions on the signs of the non-diagonal entries of $J$.

+The previous theorem says that in the low temperature regime the magnetisations are significant in the sense that the Law of Large Numbers as in Theorems \ref{thm:LLN_high_temp} and \ref{thm:LLN_crit_reg} does not hold here.
+We can investigate the fluctuations around the two points of concentration $\pm m$ which turn out to be normally distributed under suitable scaling.
+This is the subject of the next theorem, which is a conditional CLT for the low temperature regime.

-\begin{thm} Assume one of the following assumptions hold: \begin{enumerate} \item Let $J$ be a homogeneous coupling matrix. \item Let $J$ be a heterogeneous coupling matrix and let $M=2$. \item Let $J$ be a heterogeneous coupling matrix and assume the function $F$ defined in (\ref{eq:def_F}) has exactly two global minima at $\pm x^{*}$, with $x^{*}\in(0,\infty)^{M}$. \end{enumerate} For the minima $\pm x^{*}$ of $F$, which we will show for $M=2$ and assume for $M>2$, we set
+\begin{thm} Assume one of the following assumptions hold: \begin{enumerate} \item Let $J$ be a homogeneous coupling matrix. \item Let $J$ be a heterogeneous coupling matrix with positive entries and let $M=2$. \item Let $J$ be a heterogeneous coupling matrix with positive entries, and assume the function $F$ defined in \ref{eq:F} has at most one local minimum in each orthant of $\IR^{M}$. \end{enumerate} We set $m:=\left(m\left(\beta\right),\ldots,m\left(\beta\right)\right)$ if $J$ is homogeneous and $m:=\tanh\bar{m}$ if $J$ is heterogeneous and $\bar{m}$ the minimum of $F$ in the positive orthant.

 Then, conditioning on $S_{\nu}>0$ for all groups $\nu$, we have

 Similarly, under the condition $S_{\nu}<0$ for all groups $\nu$, we have